attilammagyar/ai-cat/README.md

 These are included only for convenience and as diagnostic information, but are never sent back to the AI.

-If `ai-cat.py` is used as a Unix filter and its standard input is empty, then it will generate an empty conversation template, including its default system prompt.
+If `ai-cat.py` is used in `stdio` mode and the standard input is empty, then it will generate an empty conversation template, including its default system prompt.